Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Unset the ``http_proxy`` and ``https_proxy`` environment variables.
 - Add a box (image) to the Vagrant registry.
 Open the terminal and change the directory to the project folder by executing the following:
 `vagrant box add metadata.json`

+**Note:** The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.
+If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image a second time.

 - After the command finishes, you can check if the image was added to Vagrant's registry by executing:
 `vagrant box list`

-**Note:** If you already have the image in the repository and want to replace it, remove it first, and then run the command that adds the image a second time.

 - To remove the existing image, run the following:
 `vagrant box remove centos-7-openshift.box`

 **Note:** The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.

 ### Generating an SHH Key

 Make sure that you have a private SHH key locally stored in the correct location.
   * If you are using Cygwin, your private key has to be in `~/.ssh/id_rsa`.
   * If you are using PowerShell or CMD, your private key has to be in `%USERPROFILE%\.ssh` If you don't have a private key, you can use `PuTTYgen.exe` to generate one.
 Notice that the private key should not be password protected.
 To generate a key, please follow the instructions here: [Puttygen Instructions](https://www.ssh.com/ssh/putty/windows/puttygen)
 - Once the key is generated, you need to save it.
   * If you are using Cygwin, copy the file to `~/.ssh`
   * If you are using Powershell or CMD, save it to `%USERPROFILE%\.ssh as id_rsa`

 ### Running the Virtual Machine

 - When the box is successfully deployed in the Vagrant registry, you can run VM by executing the following command:
 `vagrant up`
 - When the VM is up and running, you can SSH to the box by executing the following:
 `vagrant ssh`
 - If you want to stop working with the instance and halt the VM, execute the following:
 `vagrant halt`